Boomerang Fu

 Boomerang Fu is a fighting game developed and published by Cranky Watermelon.
-The game was released for Windows, Nintendo Switch, and Xbox One on August 13, 2020.
+The game was released for Microsoft Windows, Nintendo Switch, and Xbox One on August 13, 2020.
 The game released for PlayStation 4 and PlayStation 5 on January 13, 2022.
 In the game, players control anthropomorphic food-based characters armed with boomerangs and various superpowers.
 Boomerang Fu received generally favorable reviews.

 Gameplay

 In Boomerang Fu, players control food-themed characters armed with boomerangs.
 Players can either throw the boomerangs or use them as melee weapons.
 Thrown boomerangs will fall to the floor if it hits an object.
 Dropped boomerangs can be recalled by the player.
-Each character can only be hit once.
+Each character can only be hit once unless the player that got hit has the Shield powerup.
 The game has over 30 different arenas.
-To earn a point, the player or players have to be the last one standing.
+To earn a point, the player or players have to be the last one standing or it can be set to earn a point for every kill.
 It can be played in single-player against AI-controlled opponents.
 The game also supports local multiplayer, allowing up to six players per match.
-Power-ups can be picked up during matches, and provide permanent upgrades for as long as it lasts.
+Characters can die if they fall into water, off a cliff, or leave the arena (depicted by dotted lines) for an extended period of time.
+If a character dies in one of these ways, other players will not usually earn a point for the kill.

+Powerups

+Power-ups can be picked up during matches by touching blue books, and provide permanent upgrades for as long as the match lasts.
+It is possible to alter it so that losing players get the shield power-up.
+It is also possible to set how fast blue books appear.
+All power-ups can be stacked except for fire and ice, which cannot stack with each other.
+Up to three power-ups can be active per player at one time.
+If a fourth power-up is picked up, a previous power-up will be lost (this does not count single-use power-ups such as battle royal or bamboozled).

+Game modes

+There are four modes in Boomerang Fu.
+Only one is available in the demo.

+Downloadable content

+There are two DLCs that can be purchased for the game in addition to its normal sale price.
+The Fresh Flavors Pack released in 2021 and the Just Desserts DLC released in 2024 as part of the 1.3.1 update, celebrating 1 million copies sold.
+Both DLCs are mainly cosmetic, offering skins of different food items, although the Just Desserts DLC adds additional levels.

 Development and release

 Boomerang Fu was one of 13 ID@Xbox games announced for the Xbox One.
 It was also one of the 30 games featured at Microsoft's booth at the 2019 Game Developers Conference.
 The game's release date was announced on July 9, 2020.
-On August 13, the game was released on Microsoft Windows, Xbox One, and Nintendo Switch.
+On August 13, the game was released on Microsoft Windows, Steam, Xbox One, and Nintendo Switch.
 The game later released on PlayStation 4 and PlayStation 5 on January 13, 2022.